proofgeist/SimpleQ/docs/docs/getting-started-guide/intro.md

 1. The greeting will be entered into a field in the SimpleQ_Publishing_Demo.fmp12 file.
 2. Clicking a "Send Message" button will "Publish that message to a channel in SimpleQ.fmp12.
-3. SimpleQ will then send the message to our Simple_QSubscriber_Demo.fmp12
+3. SimpleQ will then send the message to the SimpleQ_Subscriber_Demo.fmp12
-4.  where a script will write that value into a field
+4. A script will set that value into a field.

 ![](images/CleanShot%202022-05-26%20at%2009.21.33.png)